nv-tlabs/3dgrut/README.md

 ## Using the GUI

-To use the interactive UI, install the following optional dependencies, and run with `--with-gui`
+To use the interactive UI, install the following optional dependencies:

 ```
 pip install git+ssh://git@github.com/nmwsharp/polyscope-py.git@v2